Eliseo2021/Eliseo2021/README.md

 🔭 I am currently working on the E-commerce website

-🌱 I am currently learning Deep cloud observability & advanced AIOps are key to scaling DevOps.
+🌱 I am currently learning that cloud observability and advanced AIOps are key to scaling DevOps.

 👯 I'm INTERESTED IN collaborating on application development and DevOps.